Life Insurance Reform

 Scrutiny of Financial Advice Senate Inquiry

 On 2 March 2016, the Senate added additional wide-reaching terms about the life insurance industry to the Economics References Committee as part of its inquiry into the implications of financial advice reforms.
 The AFA proposed a comprehensive series of recommendations about how insurers, associations, licensees, regulators and government can support consumers accessing quality advice on life risks and improve insurer culture and practices.
 The Inquiry lapsed upon dissolution of Parliament for the 2016 federal election.
-We are awaiting to see whether the Senate will resume the Inquiry.

 Life Insurance Remuneration Arrangements Regulations